 ITAM and Service Request Management

 ITAM assists the service request team whenever a user places a software or hardware request.
 The ITAM team checks whether or not the Asset is available or not.
-If not available, they place a purchase request to the vendor and gets it delivered on time to the end user.
-The team is also responsible for checking the contract details, compliance before it is delivered to the end user.
-IT Asset Management and request management team collaborate together to meet the SLA committed to the end user and remain compliant with the ITAM policy.
+If not available, they place a purchase request to the vendor and gets it delivered on time to the end-user.
+The team is also responsible for checking the contract details, compliance before it is delivered to the end-user.
+IT Asset Management and service request management team collaborate together to meet the SLA committed to the end user and remain compliant with the ITAM policy.

 The asset knowledge that is built up because of input from both service requests and incidents should be invaluable to service desk agents.
 The quicker the service desk analyst can visually see related items the more efficient they will be in meeting SLAs.
 At a higher level, this asset data can assist in driving technology refresh decisions and activities.